stephenmcd/gnotty/README.rst

 As mentioned, Gnotty can also be run as a stand-alone web client without using Django at all.
-In this mode, only the web interface to the IRC channel is provided, and no message logging and search is available.
+In this mode, only the web interface to the IRC channel is provided, along with whichever IRC bot class is configured.
+Message logging can be configured using standard handlers for the ``logging`` module in Python's standard library.

 Once installed, the command ``gnottify`` should be available on your system, and all of the options described earlier can be provided as